Car Hire in Germany

 - The Autobahn (highway) in Germany does not have a speed limit.
 Drivers must keep to the inside lane unless overtaking and make sure to move over quickly if a faster car is approaching you from behind.
 Be sure to familiarize yourself with the driving etiquette.

 - Any driver of a rental car in Germany must have a valid drivers license.
 Drivers from most non EU countries, where the licence is not in German will require a valid International Driver’s License, which includes a German translation.
-For details visit the German Federal Ministry of Transport website.

 - Seatbelts are compulsory and babies and young children must be restrained in an approved car seat (you can hire a seat from most Germany rental car companies).